Course - Innovation and Development within Occupational Therapy (Fieldwork) - ETT2330

 The student

-• has broad knowledge of how people's activity, participation and health affect each other and interact with the environment throughout the life course.
+- has broad knowledge of how people's activity, participation, and health influence each other and interact with the environment throughout their life span.

 Skills